KrrishVerma/Atmel_M90E32AS_ESP32/README.md

     Open the Arduino IDE.
     Go to Sketch > Include Library > Manage Libraries....
-    Search for EnergyMeteringIC.
+    Search for Atmel_M90E32AS_ESP32.
     Click Install Button.

 # Manual Installation

     Download the latest release from the Releases page.
     Extract the .zip file.
-    Move the EnergyMeteringIC folder to your Arduino libraries directory (e.g., ~/Documents/Arduino/libraries/).
+    Move the Atmel_M90E32AS_ESP32 folder to your Arduino libraries directory (e.g., ~/Documents/Arduino/libraries/).
     Restart the Arduino IDE.